Compare and RecycleSanta hat

 Environmental Impact of Phone Upgrades

 As you can probably imagine, frequent phone upgrades come with a lot of environmental consequences that are often overlooked.
 Unfortunately, each new phone requires the extraction of raw materials such as metals and rare earth elements, leading to pollution, and the loss of natural resources.
-Additionally, phones that are not recycled and properly disposed of contribute to e-waste which as you know causes even more issues for the environment and the communities surrounding landfills.
+Additionally, phones that are not recycled and properly disposed of contribute to e-waste , which causes even more issues for the environment and the communities surrounding landfills.

-What Can You Do
+What You Can Do

 The energy-intensive production and transportation processes associated with phone manufacturing further exacerbate carbon emissions and climate change.
+As consumers, therefore, we need to:

 Upgrading to a Refurbished Phone